MaXerri/SULI-Program-/README.md

 # Code from Crystallography projects during my Science Undergraduate Labratory Internship program (Summer 2022).

-I initially coded this coversion process in python and then remade the code in C++ while learning the language.
-The compiled c++ code ran significantly faster than my original python code.
+I initially coded the conversion process for convenentional unit cell representation to the dc7unsrt represetation in python and then remade the code in C++ while learning the language.
+The compiled c++ code allowed for a fasterruntime than my original python code.
 The C++ scipts were the final product of the programalong with my final presentation and report which can be found on my linkden.
-The C++ code can be found in the folder dc7unsrt_c++_conversions and the original python scripts are in this curent directory.
+The C++ code can be found in the src directory the original python scripts are in its own folder.

 ______________________________________________________________________________________